What is MCP: The Universal Protocol for AI Integration

 Resource Discovery

 Once connected, clients can discover available resources through standardized endpoints.
-For example, an AI agent connecting to a document management system can automatically discover available folders, file types, and search capabilities without needing pre-configured knowledge.
+An AI agent connecting to a document management system can automatically discover available folders, file types, and search capabilities without needing pre-configured knowledge.

 Data Access and Actions